About the author

 We’ve broken this list up into two sections.
 First, you’ll find grants for female documentary filmmakers exclusively, meaning you must be a woman to apply.
 These grants include:

-It seeks to empower filmmakers who are as passionate about the craft of storytelling as they are about the social justice, environmental, and human rights issues they explore on film.
+The organization seeks to empower filmmakers who are as passionate about the craft of storytelling as they are about the social justice, environmental, and human rights issues they explore on film.

 Though its founding in 2018 makes them one of the newer grant programs on this list, THE FUTURE OF FILM IS FEMALE has already made an outsized impact.
-Its mission is to support female filmmakers with short films at any stage of production, from pre-production to post-production.
+Its mission is to support female filmmakers with short films at any stage of production, from pre-production to post-production

 This makes it an excellent opportunity for anyone who needs grants for female documentary filmmakers.

-NYWIFT is the preeminent entertainment industry association for women in New York.
+New York Women in Film and Television (NYWIFT) is the preeminent entertainment industry association for women in New York.
 It energizes women by illuminating their achievements, presenting training and professional development programs, and awarding scholarships and grants.

 This film completion grant for $6,500 is awarded to a woman filmmaker for a film on physical or developmental disability issues.
 Directors and producers are eligible to apply.